ArjunKumar95476/Heap-Problem-/README.md

 ### Heap-Problem-

-1.Implement a Maxheap /Minheap using arrays and recursion.
+1.Implement a Maxheap /Minheap using arrays and recursion. <br>
 2.Sort an Array using heap.
 (Heap Sort) <br>
 3.Maximum of all subarrays of size k. <br>
 4.“k” largest element in an array <br>
 5.Kth smallest and largest element in an unsorted array <br>